dkhopade/tap-cartographer-workshop/content/exercises/custom-sc-p2.md

 The easiest way to get started with building a custom supply chain is to copy one of the out-of-the-box supply chains from the cluster, change the `metadata.name`, and add a unique selector by e.g. adding a label to the `spec.selector` configuration.

-For this part of the exercise, we will reuse some of the OOTB templates discover the two ways of providing and modifying a template.
+For this part of the exercise, we will reuse some of the OOTB templates and discover the ways of providing and modifying a template.

 We will leverage a Kubernetes native CI/CD solution like Tekton to do the job, which is part of TAP distribution.